-Antonio is an architect and researcher whose work focuses on processes of commoning, environmental conflicts and counter-hegemonic design strategies with the aim to challenge conservative and anti-democratic power structures.
+Antonio del Giudice is an architect and researcher currently based in London, his work often focuses on the spatial articulations of socio-political movements, environmental conflicts and counter-hegemonic design methodologies.

-Over the last few years Antonio has worked for different architecture practices, including architecten de Vylder Vinck Taillieu and June14 Meyer-Grohbrügge & Chermayeff.
-As a design contributor he worked on several projects between Italy, Germany and Belgium such as the international competition Rigenerare Corviale, a renovation for the Meyer Riegger art gallery in Berlin, the retrospective exhibition for the work of the painter Edi Hila in Tirana and the international competion for the reconversion of the ICC Floralia Hall in Ghent.
+He collaborated on several projects between Italy, Germany and Belgium like the international competition Rigenerare Corviale, the renovation for the Meyer Riegger art gallery in Berlin, a retrospective exhibition for the work of the painter Edi Hila in Tirana and the international competition for the reconversion of the ICC Floralia Hall in Ghent.

 Taking onboard the widest possible range of post-internet media, Antonio's work explores the co-dependence and tension between material and digital worlds.